Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for normal location-scale mixture copulas

-Using the QMC method described at the end of Section~\ref{sec:lsmn}, we evaluate Kendall's and Spearman's rank correlations for the GH skew-$t$ copulas under various parameter settings and present the functional relationships between the pseudo-correlation $\rho$ and each rank correlation in Figure~\ref{fig:GHt_tau_S}.
-For comparison, the benchmark $t$ copula case, corresponding to $\beta_1=\beta_2=0$, is depicted with a dark solid line.

-As clearly shown in Figure~\ref{fig:GHt_tau_S}, the asymmetry introduced by nonzero skewness parameters $\beta_1$ and $\beta_2$ can significantly alter the behavior of both $\tau$ and $\rho_S$ as functions of $\rho$.
-Notably, while both rank correlations remain monotonically increasing in $\rho$, the full interval $[-1,1]$ are no longer always attainable, as in the elliptical case.
-For example, as shown by the read dotted lines in the left two panels, both Kendall's tau and Spearman's rho are strictly positive for the GH skew-$t$ copula $C_{\mathrm{GHt}}(\rho,(1,2),4)$ for any $\rho\in[-1,1]$.
-Furthermore, the property that rank correlations take the values $-1$ or $1$ whenever $\rho$ equals $-1$ or $1$, respectively, generally ceases to hold in the presence of asymmetry.
+As illustrated in Fig.~\ref{fig:GHt_tau_S}, the asymmetry introduced by nonzero skewness parameters $\beta_1$ and $\beta_2$ can significantly alter the behavior of both $\tau$ and $\rho_S$ as functions of $\rho$.
+Notably, while both rank correlations remain strictly increasing in $\rho$, the full interval $[-1,1]$ is no longer attainable once asymmetry is introduced, as noted in Remark~\ref{remark:MN-attainment}.
+Moreover, the property that rank correlations take the values $-1,0$ or $1$ whenever $\rho$ equals $-1,0$ or $1$, respectively, generally ceases to hold in the presence of asymmetry.
+Consistent with Proposition~\ref{prop:MN-tau-S-properties}~(iv), when $\rho=0$ the sign of the rank correlations is determined by the sign of $\beta_1\beta_2$.
+Furthermore, in all four panels of Fig.~\ref{fig:GHt_tau_S}, except for the benchmark elliptical case $\beta_1=\beta_2=0$, the rank correlations attain the upper bound $1$ only when $\beta_1=\beta_2=1$, and they attain the lower bound $-1$ only when $\beta_1=1$ and $\beta_2=-1$.
+This is consistent with Proposition~\ref{prop:MN-tau-S-properties}~(v) and (vi).

-Figure~\ref{fig:GHt_tau_S} also shows that when one skewness parameter is fixed at a \emph{positive} value ($\beta_1=1$), both rank correlations \emph{increase} as the other skewness parameter ($\beta_2$) increases.
-By property~(ii) in Proposition~\ref{prop:MN-tau-S-properties}, we can infer that when one skewness parameter is fixed at a \emph{negative} value, both rank correlations \emph{decreases} as the other skewness parameter increases.
-Moreover, when one of the skewness parameters is zero ($\beta_2=0$), both Kendall's tau and Spearman's rho take the value zero when $\rho=0$, as in the case for elliptical copulas.
-We will show in Section~\ref{sec:mn-single-skew} below that this is true in general for the entire class of skew-elliptical copulas under the single-skew setting .